elmasse/elmasse.io/posts/2017-08-23-so-long-jekyll-hello-nextein.md

 ## Jekyll

-`jekyll` is the _defacto_ for Github Pages.
-There are some concepts in `jekyll` (such as Layouts & Includes) that can be easily mapped to React components and other abstractions.
+Jekyll is the _defacto_ for Github Pages.
+There are some concepts in jekyll (such as Layouts & Includes) that can be easily mapped to React components and other abstractions.

 ## Nextein

-As I mentioned, `nextein` is based on `next.js`. `next.js` is  **a minimalistic framework for server-rendered React applications**.
+As I mentioned, nextein is based on next.js. next.js is  **a minimalistic framework for server-rendered React applications**.
 In version 3 they added the feature to _export_ static html.
-That is **exactly** what I wanted for a blog engine: React server-rendering and generated static html.
-`nextein` is an addition on top of `next.js` to simplify using `Markdown` to generate posts / pages.
+That is **exactly** what I wanted for a blog engine: React server-rendering and generated static html. nextein is an addition on top of next.js to simplify using Markdown to generate posts / pages.

 ## Migrating to nextein

-First of all, we need `node.js` and `npm`.
-To get started we will need to create our `npm project` and install all dependencies:
+First of all, we need node.js and npm.
+To get started we will need to create our npm project and install all dependencies:

 ```bash
 npm init -y